xakon/xakon.github.io/dev/tools/openssl.md

 A great HOWTO can be found at [madboa.com][madboa].
 Also, another quick how-to has been written by [Mattias Geniar][ma.ttias].

+In general, in order to create a self-signed OpenSSL certificate (considered as insecure, as anybody can create it), the steps are:

+ - Create a private key (usually an RSA key)
+ - Create a _Certificate Signing Request (CSR)_ with the private key
+ - Sign the _CSR_ with the private key

-Some examples that may be prooved to be educational in the future.
+Some examples that may be proved to be educational in the future.

 - Connect to HTTPS service::
     openssl s_client -connect host:443 -state -debug